"Calamity West is one of the best playwrights in Chicago. Or maybe the country. Or the universe." - Chicago Reader

 - Chicago Reader

-Calamity West is an award-winning playwright and educator whose work has been produced and developed at The Lucille Lortel Theatre, Primary Stages, The Lee Strasberg Theatre & Film Institute, Williamstown Theatre Festival, Roundabout Underground, The Goodman, and Jackalope Theatre Company - to name a few.
+Calamity West is an award-winning playwright and educator whose work has been produced and developed at the Lucille Lortel Theatre, Primary Stages, the Lee Strasberg Theatre and Film Institute, Williamstown Theatre Festival, Roundabout Underground, the Goodman Theatre, and Jackalope Theatre Company - among others.

-From 2022 to 2026, she is in residence at Primary Stages as a member of the Dorothy Strelsin New American Writers Group, where she has written FEAST!
+From 2022 to 2026, West is in residence at Primary Stages in New York as a member of the Dorothy Strelsin New American Writers Group, where she has written FEAST!
 (2023) and Sgt.
 Hank Cole’s Drama Club of Algona (2024).
-FEAST! also received development through The Lortel’s Alcove program (2024).
-She is concluding her residency with the development of a newest play currently titled Don’t You Know Who I Think I Am?!
-(2026)
+FEAST! also received development through the Lortel’s Alcove program in 2024.
+She is concluding her residency with PARALLAX (2026), a new play examining community, power, and the fragile order of contemporary HOAs.

-At the Lee Strasberg Theatre & Film Institute, West received the Clifford Odets Ensemble Play Commission, which resulted in The Last Supper and Three Years Later (2022).
-Her newest play, Inside the World of Somewhere Else, is currently being commissioned and developed by Red Yes Studios in New York City (2025).
+At the Lee Strasberg Theatre and Film Institute, West received the Clifford Odets Ensemble Play Commission, which resulted in The Last Supper and Three Years Later (2022).
+Her play Inside the World of Somewhere Else is currently being commissioned and developed by Red Yes Studios in New York (2025).